Motorcycle Accident Statistics: What You Need To Know

 Is the daytime safer for motorcyclists?

-In 2017, 58% of all motorcyclist fatalities occurred during daylight, whereas 58% occurred during daylight and 4% and 1% occurred at dusk and dawn, respectively.
+According to the motorcycle accident statistics, in 2017, 58% of all motorcyclist fatalities occurred during daylight, whereas 58% occurred during daylight and 4% and 1% occurred at dusk and dawn, respectively.

 Is bad weather more dangerous for motorcyclists?

-As many as 97% of motorcyclist fatalities in 2017 occurred in cloudy and/or clear conditions as compared to 2% and 1% in rain and fog, respectively.
+According to the motorcycle accident statistics, as many as 97% of motorcyclist fatalities in 2017 occurred in cloudy and/or clear conditions as compared to 2% and 1% in rain and fog, respectively.

 (Sources: NHTSA, “Motorcycle Safety” website page; 2019 Michigan Traffic Crash Facts – Vehicle/Driver; 2019 Michigan Traffic Crash Facts – Motorcycles Fact Sheet; NHTSA, “Traffic Safety Facts – Motorcycles – 2017 Data,” published August 2019)